ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 ##### Kafka Package Updates

-Rename `sendProducerRecord` function in the client object `Producer` to `send`.
+Renamed `sendProducerRecord` function in the client object `Producer` to `send`.

-Rename `flushRecords` function in the client object `Producer` to `’flush`.
+Renamed `flushRecords` function in the client object `Producer` to `’flush`.

-Replace `kafka:ConsumerError` and `kafka:ProducerError` with `kafka:Error`.
+Replaced `kafka:ConsumerError` and `kafka:ProducerError` with `kafka:Error`.

 ##### NATS Package Updates

-Rename `ConnectionConfig` record to `ConnectionConfiguration`.
+Renamed `ConnectionConfig` record to `ConnectionConfiguration`.

-Include `url` as a field in `ConnectionConfiguration` record.
+Included `url` as a field in `ConnectionConfiguration` record.

-Change `ConnectionConfiguration` in client and listener init functions to an included record parameter.
+Changed `ConnectionConfiguration` in client and listener init functions to an included record parameter.
 This allows the users to pass the record field values as named parameters.

 ##### STAN Package Updates

-Rename `StreamingConfig` record to `StreamingConfiguration`.
+Renamed `StreamingConfig` record to `StreamingConfiguration`.

-Include `url` as a field in `StreamingConfiguration` record.
+Included `url` as a field in `StreamingConfiguration` record.

-Change `StreamingConfiguration` in client and listener init functions to an included record parameter.
+Changed `StreamingConfiguration` in client and listener init functions to an included record parameter.
 This allows the users to pass the record field values as named parameters.

 ##### RabbitMQ Package Updates

-Rename `ConnectionConfig` record to `ConnectionConfiguration`.
+Renamed `ConnectionConfig` record to `ConnectionConfiguration`.

 ###### Common Standard Library Updates